-A question we noticed that comes up quite regularly for those new to accounting is what is the normal balance of unearned revenue.
-It is bit of a strange balance day adjustment and so we thought it worthwhile to cover, ensuring people are provided with the right information
+A question we noticed that comes up quite regularly for those new to accounting is, what is the normal balance of unearned revenue?
+It is a bit of a strange balance day adjustment, so we thought it worthwhile to cover, providing you with the correct information.

 The short answer to the question is the unearned revenue’s normal balance is a credit; because it is a liability account.
-If you would like a fuller explanation then please read on.
+If you would like a fuller explanation, please read on.

 Definition of Unearned Revenue